googleapis/nodejs-firestore/api-report/firestore.api.md

 // @beta
 function arrayReverse(arrayExpression: Expression): FunctionExpression;

-// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-//
 // @beta
 function arraySlice(fieldName: string, start: number | Expression, end?: number | Expression): FunctionExpression;

-// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-//
 // @beta
 function arraySlice(arrayExpression: Expression, start: number | Expression, end?: number | Expression): FunctionExpression;